DitucSpa/POS_Tagging_NLP/README.md

 # POS_Tagging_NLP
-Part-of-Speech (PoS) tagging is the task of labelling each word in a sentence with its appropriate part of speech; in the last years, the majority of the researchers mainly used Deep Learning tools for developing POS tagging models, which includes neural network architectures.
-The two best models according to the macro F1 score are the BiLSTM followed by a Dense layer (BiLSTM model) and the twolayer BiLSTM followed by a Dense Layer (MLBiLSTM model), which both perform with an F1 score equal to 0.79.
+Part-of-Speech (PoS) tagging is the task of labelling each word in a sentence with its appropriate part of speech; in the last years, the majority of researchers mainly used Deep Learning tools for developing POS tagging models, which include neural network architectures.
+In this assignment, we tested four different neural architectures (BiLSTM/ GRU + Dense Layers) for PoS tagging.
+One important aspect of this task was the embedding of OOVs words, which we handled by choosing the mean of the word context embeddings when it was possible.
+Finally, the two best models according to the macro F1 score were the BiLSTM followed by a Dense layer (BiLSTM model) and the two-layer BiLSTM followed by a Dense Layer (ML-BiLSTM model).
 In this folder you can find:
 - jupyter notebook with the models (BiLSTM, ML-BiLSTM, BiGRU, BiDense);
 - the PDF report of the work;